Recessed lighting circuit overload

 How do I know if my recessed lighting circuit is overloaded?

-Should I try to fix a recessed lighting circuit overload myself?
+What can I do to prevent a recessed lighting circuit overload?

 Connect with certified professionals in your area